JacksonBurns/fastprop/paper/paper.md

 Using a complex multi-model ensembling method, the reference study achieved an RMSE of 13.2, an MAE of 8.4, and an MAPE of 2.5%.
 `fastprop` matches this performance, achieving 13.0 $\pm$ 2.0 RMSE, 9.0 $\pm$ 0.5 MAE, and 2.7% $\pm$ 0.1% MAPE.
-Chemprop, however, struggles to match the accuracy of either method.
-It manages an RMSE of 21.2 $\pm$ 2.2 and an MAE of 13.8 $\pm$ 2.1 and does not report MAPE.
+Chemprop, however, struggles to match the accuracy of either method - it manages an RMSE of 21.2 $\pm$ 2.2, an MAE of 13.8 $\pm$ 2.1, and a MAPE of 3.99 $\pm$ 0.36%.
-This is worse than the performance of the linear model, with an RMSE of 16.1 $\pm$ 4.0, an MAE of 11.3 $\pm$ 2.9, and an MAPE of 3.36 $\pm$ 0.77%
+This is worse than the performance of the linear QSPR model, with an RMSE of 16.1 $\pm$ 4.0, an MAE of 11.3 $\pm$ 2.9, and an MAPE of 3.36 $\pm$ 0.77%.

-Critically, `fastprop` dramatically outperforms both methods in terms of training time.
+`fastprop` dramatically outperforms both methods in terms of training time.
 The reference model required significant manual intervention to create a model ensemble, so no single training time can be fairly identified.
 `fastprop` arrived at the indicated performance without any manual intervention in only 30 seconds, 13 of which were spent calculating descriptors.
 Chemprop, in addition to not reaching the same level of accuracy, took 5 minutes and 44 seconds to do so - more than ten times the execution time of `fastprop`.